 Further customization options

-Code Ocean also provides a more flexible Setup Script for dependencies not available through our native package managers.
+Code Ocean also provides a more flexible postInstall Script for dependencies not available through our native package managers.

 In addition to installing packages, package managers can also install additional languages.
 This can enable you to run analyses that require multiple languages in sequence.